 The way a company approaches these policies is one of the most important elements to consider.
 Spotify’s approach was very people-focused and they aimed to analyze what their employees needed to work their best.
 This meant that they had to provide flexibility for their employees because some of them worked best in a remote environment.

-This Is How They Approached Remote Work at Spotify:
+This Is How Spotify Approached Work From Home:

 - Try to ensure that teams are within similar time zones to work seamlessly with each other instead of having 8+ hour time differences.